The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 You can change this, so pressing the record button arms recording, but won't start until you press play.

-If the Launch Control XL 3 isn't automatically detected, you need to set it up in Control Surface Setup.
+If Logic Pro doesn't automatically detect your Launch Control XL 3, you need to set it up in Control Surface Setup.

 -